-All three findings under AB 361 can be made given the current circumstances.
+Two of the three findings under AB 361 can be made given the current circumstances.
 The Governor has proclaimed a state of emergency in response to the ongoing COVID-19 pandemic.
 The state of emergency currently remains in effect.
-Further, State officials - including the California Department of Public Health - have recommended measures to promote social distancing in connection with COVID-19, which are currently in place.
-Similarly, local officials - including the County Public Health Officer - have also recommended measures to promote social distancing in connection given to promote social distancing in connection with COVID-19.
+Further, the County Public Health Officer has recommended measures to promote social distancing in connection with COVID-19.
 In a Recommendation dated September 28, 2021, the County Public Health Officer stated that "utilizing teleconferencing options for public meetings is an effective and recommended social distancing measure to facilitate participation in public affairs and encourage participants to protect themselves and others from the COVID-19 disease."
-Finally, the City has determined that meeting in person would present imminent risks to the health or safety of attendees.
-Accordingly, all of the above-referenced AB 361 findings currently exist.
+Accordingly, two of the above-referenced AB 361 findings currently exist.

-If the City Council thus desires to allow for virtual meetings in order to both ensure the health and safety of the public, the legislative bodies of the City, and City staff, as well as continuity of government in allowing regularly-scheduled meetings to continue to occur without interruption, staff recommends the City Council authorize virtual/teleconference meetings by making the findings set forth above.
+If the City Council thus desires to allow for virtual meetings in order to both ensure social distancing and the health and safety of the public, the legislative bodies of the City, and City staff, as well as continuity of government in allowing regularly-scheduled meetings to continue to occur without interruption, staff recommends the City Council authorize virtual/teleconference meetings by making the findings set forth above.